browserengineering/book/book/visual-effects.md

 [stacking-context]: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Positioning/Understanding_z_index/The_stacking_context

-In real browsers, stacking contexts are created by HTML elements with certain styles, up to any descendants that themselves have such styles.
-The full definition is actually quite complicated, so in this chapter we'll simplify by treating every layout object a stacking context.
+In real browsers, stacking contexts are formed by HTML elements with certain styles, up to any descendants that themselves have such styles.
+The full definition is actually quite complicated, so in this chapter we'll simplify by treating every layout object as a stacking context.

 ::: {.further}
-Mostly, element [induce a stacking context][stacking-context] because of CSS properties that have something to do with layering (like `z-index`) or visual effects (like `mix-blend-mode`).
-On the other hand, the `overflow` property, which can make an element scrollable, does not induce a stacking context, which I think was a mistake.[^also-containing-block] Inside a modern browser, scrolling is done on the GPU by offsetting two surfaces.
+Mostly, elements [form a stacking context][stacking-context] because of CSS properties that have something to do with layering (like `z-index`) or visual effects (like `mix-blend-mode`).
+On the other hand, the `overflow` property, which can make an element scrollable, does not induce a stacking context, which I think was a mistake.[^also-containing-block] The reason is that inside a modern browser, scrolling is done on the GPU by offsetting two surfaces.
 Without a stacking context the browser might (depending on the web page structure) have to move around multiple independent surfaces with complex paint orders, in lockstep, to achieve scrolling.
 :::

 [^also-containing-block]: While we're at it, perhaps scrollable